-Note: This form is for document comments only.
-DIGITAL will use comments submitted on this form at the company's discretion.
-If you require a written reply and are eligible to receive one under Software Performance Report (SPR) service, submit your comments on an SPR form.
+Please use this postage-paid form to comment on this manual.
+If you require a written reply to a software problem and are eligible to receive one under Software Performance Report (SPR) service, submit your comments on an SPR form.